hunterschr/MIST4610Project2/README.md

 conveyed in a variety of ways including, social, economic, cultural and other factors.
 Also indicate how they are tied to the data set or sets being used.

-RESEARCH QUESTION #1:
-What are the most frequently occuring crimes in each area, and what time of the year do they occur most often?
+RESEARCH QUESTION #1: What types of crimes are most commonly reported in different areas, and during which time of the year do they tend to occur most frequently?

+Understanding the prevalent types of crimes in various areas and identifying the peak times of the year for these occurrences is crucial for the Los Angeles Police Department.
+This information aids in strategic officer stationing, ensuring a more targeted and effective law enforcement approach.
+For instance, if the Central area of Los Angeles experiences a higher crime rate compared to the Hollywood area, allocating more officers to the central region becomes a priority.
+Additionally, analyzing this data unveils patterns indicating the months with elevated overall crime rates in specific areas.

+RESEARCH QUESTION #2: